 The Joint Commission's official policy does not limit CPR training or certification to any company or brand.
-They are an unbiased organization, and do not require certification through American Heart Association.
+They are an unbiased organization and do not require certification through the American Heart Association.

 The Joint Commission standard for CPR training for hospitals is PC.02.01.11.
 Organizations other than hospitals fall under the previous rule PC.9.30.

 Please note that our programs are fully acceptable and are nationally recognized.
 There is no reason at all that any organization cannot accept our certifications.
 Yet, there are some employers that may have an exclusionary policy that limits their staff to only getting a CPR certification directly from the American Heart Association (AHA) or American Red Cross (ARC), due to their long-standing recognition.
 Those policies have nothing to do with the content or quality of the course.
-Many of these policies are based on the fact the employer’s education staff only teach AHA or ARC courses.
-In these cases, they can still accept our certification because our program follows the latest 2015 ECC/ILCOR and American Heart Association Guidelines.
-Our certifications are fully accredited and valid.
-Our programs have been professionally reviewed and deemed to meet or exceed the AHA and ARC certifications.
-You can view some of the approval and acceptance organizations, yet not limited to, by visiting this link:
+Many of these policies are based on the fact the employer’s education staff will only teach AHA or ARC courses, or they don't have anyone on staff to review or determine the quality of another course's curriculum, or for simplicity, they just decide not to take other companies certifications.
+In any of these cases, they could still accept our certification because our program follows the latest 2015 ECC/ILCOR and American Heart Association Guidelines.
+They just need to put the effort forward for their employees and offer them other certification course options that are also fully accredited and valid.
+If they do that they will recognize that our programs have been professionally reviewed and deemed to meet or exceed the AHA and ARC certifications.